jakub-stetz/message-generator/README.md

 - Developing and running JavaScript code locally.
 - Git version control (this was a key focus of this project).
 - Working with the `date` JavaScript object (for the first time!).
-The specific inspiration of making the theme of this project transformational coaching came from my own recent significant experiences with transformational coaching.

 ## Original Codecademy Prompt